-|Ash trees||Emerald Ash Borer (EAB)|
+|Ash trees||Emerald ash borer (EAB)|

 |Leland Cypress trees||Bagworms, seiridium canker, and box canker|

-|American Elm trees||Dutch elm disease|
+|American elm trees||Dutch elm disease|

 |Camillia trees||Tea scale and cottony camellia scale|

-|Boxwood trees||Leaf miner and spider mites|
+|Boxwood trees||Leafminer and spider mites|

 Did you know?
 Removing inoculum (pruning diseased branches and raking leaves) from the area should be part of any integrated strategy.

 We often hear about invasive pests like the Asian Longhorned Beetle that are native to areas like Eastern China and, once introduced to North America, threaten to destroy our hardwood trees.
 (Build a wall!)
-However, most landscape pest issues are due to other fundamental challenges including soil chemistry and structure, poor planting practices, inappropriate planting sites, mechanical damage such as improper pruning and trimming, or environmental injury (i.e., too hot, too cold, too dry, too wet).
+However, most landscape pest issues are due to other fundamental challenges, including soil chemistry and structure, poor planting practices, inappropriate planting sites, mechanical damage such as improper pruning and trimming, or environmental injury (i.e., too hot, too cold, too dry, too wet).

 Did you know?
 Ambrosia beetles are attracted to stressed trees, which introduce the ambrosia fungus that can disrupt the tree’s vascular system.
 And we thought we were the only ones who were stressed!
 So much for the health benefits of tree pose.

-At Carolina Tree Care, we understand that preventative treatments work best because healthy plants are not only less susceptible to disease and but also less affected should they contract disease.
+At Carolina Tree Care, we believe that preventative treatments work best because healthy plants are not only less susceptible to disease, but also less affected should they contract disease.
 However, we also know that we’re often brought in after a disease or infestation has already presented itself.

 To answer these questions, we have a lot of options in our plant health care toolbox — all of which are available to you.

 Did you know?
-Plant health care specialists work with you to “set action thresholds” which simply means that, depending on the pest, they know when your trees are most susceptible to disease and when to act to ensure damage remains within tolerable levels (i.e., we don’t over- or under-react).
+Plant health care specialists work with you to set “action thresholds,” which simply means that, depending on the pest, they know when your trees are most susceptible to disease and when to act to ensure damage remains within tolerable levels (i.e., we don’t over- or under-react).